Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 <td>Hide text regions (without outlining)</td>
 <td>

 Sometimes you may wish to hide a region of text within a SyntaxEditor view but still keep it in the document.
 This sort of feature can be attained by "tagging" the desired ranges to hide with [ICollapsedRegionTag](xref:ActiproSoftware.Text.Tagging.ICollapsedRegionTag) instances.
 This feature can be used independently from code outlining.
-In fact the code outlining feature does use this behind the scenes for collapsed nodes.
+In fact, the code outlining feature does use this behind the scenes for collapsed nodes.
 If you tag the same collapsed regions with an [IIntraTextSpacerTag](xref:ActiproSoftware.Text.Tagging.IIntraTextSpacerTag), you can [insert an adornment](../user-interface/outlining/collapsed-regions.md) in place of the collapsed region.

 See the [Collapsing Regions without Outlining](../user-interface/outlining/collapsed-regions.md) topic for details on how to use this feature.